The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength

-Instead, FRB20201124A may represent the unique example so far of a young magnetar progenitor from a core collapse SNe.

-A search for X-ray counterparts of FRB carried out with \textit{Chandra}, FAST and SRT sets upper limits on the X-ray counterparts that can be confronted with a magnetar origin.
+A search for X-ray counterparts of FRB detected by FAST and SRT, carried out with \textit{Chandra}, sets upper limits on the X-ray counterparts that can be confronted with a magnetar origin.
 The tightest upper limit ${\rm E_X\lesssim 1.1\times 10^{44}}$ erg is derived assuming that X-ray bursts of similar fluence are emitted at the time of each radio flare.
-This corresponds to an upper limit on the ratio of the flare energy in X-rays to radio $\rm{E_X/E_R\lesssim 5\times 10 ^{5}}$, consistent with that observed in FRB 200428 from the galactic magnetar SGR 1935+2154 \citep{Bochenek20}.
+This corresponds to an upper limit on the ratio of the flare energy in X-rays to radio $\rm{E_X/E_R\lesssim 5\times 10 ^{5}}$, consistent with that observed in FRB-like events from the Galactic magnetar SGR 1935+2154 \citep{Bochenek20}.

 Future observations with higher spatial resolution in the optical and radio bands, with adequate sensitivity in radio to low surface brightness, should clarify the morphology of the $\approx 3$kpc star forming region observed in radio, its association with host galaxy structures such as spiral arms, and further resolve its fine structure, so to test the young magnetar scenario with a finer measurement of the offset between the FRB and the SFR region.